nateng98/Files-Organizer/README.md

 mainPath = r"c:/Users/Nathan/Desktop"
 ```
 ## Set up folders and type of files that will be arranged
-Depends on how you want to organaized your files
+Depends on how you want to organized your files/folders, you set up the way you like based on this template
 ``` python
 folderName = {
   "folder_1": {'type_of_file_1', 'type_of_file_2'},